 Oftentimes, a divorce will be among the most mentally, emotionally, and financially draining situations a family can go through.
 Two people severing their lives together is complicated and destructive by nature, and even an amicable split can turn contentious quickly over any number of issues.

-One of the biggest issues in any divorce proceeding is the matter of child custody and the determination of whether one parent will have sole physical and/or legal custody or if there will be a joint custody arrangement.
-These proceedings are usually emotionally damaging to all parties, including the children, for a variety of reasons.
+One of the biggest issues in any divorce proceeding is the matter of child custody and the determination of whether one parent will have sole physical custody and/or legal custody or if there will be a joint custody arrangement.
+These legal proceedings are usually emotionally damaging to all parties, including the children, for a variety of reasons.

 The silver lining is that there are numerous resources available that can help a family going through a divorce make the process as manageable as possible.